Fields of Study: Humanities, Social Sciences, Science, Engineering

 Although Spanish professors may not usually take formal attendance, they’ll notice repeated unexcused absences from class.
 In many cases, exams concentrate heavily on material presented in class.
 Failure to regularly attend class can result in a lowered or failing grade.

-In Spain the GPA is not as important as it is in the US, and the Spanish grading system differs greatly from the American grading system.
+In Spain the GPA is not as important as it is in the US, and the Spanish grading system differs greatly from the U.S. American grading system.
 Grades for Spanish students are rarely curved, so the performance of a fellow student does not affect another student’s grade.
 Grades are assigned according to how much of the course material you have mastered, not how much effort you feel you may have put into the class.

 Exams are usually essays that may include subjects that were minimally covered in lectures.
 This is where independent research is critical.
 Exams may be open notebook or open book, in which case you’ll be expected to read several books and quote from them.